Teaching in 2020

 Awards and fellowships

-Professor Pratt is the recipient of the 2013 Mason Durie Medal which is awarded by the Royal Society of New Zealand for advancing the frontiers of social science.
+Professor Pratt is the recipient of the 2013 Mason Durie Medal which is awarded by the Royal Society of New Zealand and given 'to the nation's pre-emiment social scientist’.
 The award acknowledges outstanding contributions to the social sciences that, while originating in a New Zealand environment, have had an international impact.

 In 2012 the Academy of the Royal Society of New Zealand elected Professor Pratt to the Fellowship of the Royal Society of New Zealand.
 The news release on the Royal Society website stated that he 'is internationally acclaimed for his research concentrating on the study of why penal policies change in modern societies and why the punishment of offenders takes particular forms at different times.'

-In 2009 he was awarded the Radzinowicz Prize by the editorial board of the British Journal of Criminology for his two-part article on ‘Scandinavian Exceptionalism’ which appeared in that journal in 2008.
+In 2009 he was awarded the Sir Leon Radzinowicz Prize by the Editorial Board of the British Journal of Criminology for his two-part article on ‘Scandinavian Exceptionalism’ which appeared in that journal in 2008.
 The prize is awarded for the article that ‘most advanced the discipline of criminology’ in its year of publication.

 In 2000, 2002 and 2009 Professor Pratt received Victoria University of Wellington awards for Research Excellence; in 2005 he received a similar award for Teaching Excellence.